Freelance Solicitors Professional Indemnity

 Full SRA Authorisation is needed if:

-- they provide immigration services unless regulated by the Office of Immigration Services Commissioner
+- You provide immigration services unless regulated by the Office of Immigration Services Commissioner

-- they provide Claims Management Services or regulated Financial Services Activities
+- You provide Claims Management Services or regulated Financial Services Activities